hyperspy/hyperspy/doc/user_guide/metadata_structure.rst

 ----------------

 variance
-    type: float or numpy array
+    type: float or Signal instance.

     The variance of the data.
-It can be a float when the noise is Gaussian or a numpy array, in which case it must have the same dimensions as :attr:`~.signal.Signal.data`.
+It can be a float when the noise is Gaussian or a :class:`~.signal.Signal` instance if the noise is heteroscedastic, in which case it must have the same dimensions as :attr:`~.signal.Signal.data`.

 Variance_linear_model
 ^^^^^^^^^^^^^^^^^^^^^